Ruskyy/Ruskyy/README.md

 # Rusky
-Your fellow internet husky.<br>
+###Your fellow internet Husky

+###Area of work
-Im an azure integration specialist.<br>
+Im an azure integration specialist.
 I've worked with multiple clients in all sorts of system integrations.

 ## Works With:
 <div>